Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Clique Relaxations

 \subsection{\texorpdfstring{$s$}{s}-Plex}

-A clique is a vertex set~$C$ such that each vertex~$v\in S$ is adjacent to each other vertex in~$S$.
-One way to relax this definition is to allow each vertex~$v\in S$ to have at most~$s$ non-neighbors in~$S$.
-A set fulfilling this condition is said to be an~$s$-plex and cliques are exactly the 1-plexes.
-This relaxation leads to the following problem. \problemdef{$s$-Plex} {A graph $G$ and $s, k \in \mathds{N}$.} {Is there a set $S \subseteq V(G)$ of at least $k$ vertices such that the minimum degree in~$G[S]$ is at least~$|S| - s$?}
+A clique is a vertex set~$S$ such that each vertex~$v\in S$ is adjacent to each other vertex in~$S$.
+One way to relax the clique definition is to allow each vertex~$v\in S$ to have at most~$s$ non-neighbors in~$S$.
+This idea can be formalized as follows.